Pirates vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Pirates Betting Records & Stats

+- Pittsburgh is 8-9 this season when entering a game as the underdog by +150 or more on the moneyline.

+- The Pirates have an implied victory probability of 40% according to the moneyline set by sportsbooks for this matchup.

-- Pittsburgh's games have gone over the total in 53 of its 102 chances.
+- Pittsburgh and its opponents have hit the over in 53 of its 103 games with a total this season.

 - The Pirates are 8-5-0 against the spread in their 13 games with a line set by sportsbooks this season.